Sell Art on Society6 Step-by-Step in 2023 (It’s FREE)

 In the popup window under ‘Appearance’ you’ll see more 3 buttons:

-• Edit cover image – Click the upload file button.
+- Edit cover image – Click the upload file button.
 This banner should be 1000 x 100 pixels.
-It can showcase your designs, be a solid color, and/or have text too if you wish.
+It can showcase your designs, be a solid color, and/or have text, too.
 You can use it as another space to promote yourself.

-• Edit bio – Society6 recommends writing in the 3rd person.
+- Edit bio – Society6 recommends writing in the 3rd person.
 Here you can write about your background.
-Keep it brief, to the point, and interesting.
-Include your achievements, influences, favorite subject, techniques, media, those type of things.
+Keep it brief, to the point, and enjoyable.
+Include your achievements, influences, favorite subject, techniques, media, and those type of things.

 If you appear on Google searches this is what people will see.